-In 2009 Ms. Mayer began taking the initial steps in establishing YouthHope Foundation in hopes of addressing the service gap for homeless and runaway youth aged 14-24 in Redlands and the surrounding areas.
-Today, YouthHope Foundation serves homeless, run-away, and underserved youth ages 14 to 24 from San Bernardino and Riverside Counties and believes that no youth is a lost cause.
+In 2009, Ms. Mayer began taking the initial steps in establishing The YouthHope Foundation in hopes of addressing the service gap for homeless and runaway youth ages 14-24 in Redlands and the surrounding areas.
+Today, YouthHope Foundation services homeless, runaway, and under served youth from San Bernardino and Riverside Counties and believes that no one is a lost cause.

-Mr. Breon graduated with a Bachelor’s degree in Marketing.
-He is currently working for Inland Temporary Homes in Loma Linda as a Case Manager.
+Mr. Breon graduated with a Bachelor's degree in marketing.
+He is currently working for Inland Temporary Homes in Loma Linda as a Case Manger.
 Mr. Breon has had extensive time and experience working with homeless outreach services.
-He served as the Community Coordinator for the Cold Weather Shelter of Redlands for five years and as the Trinity Church Homeless Outreach Director for five years.
+He served as the Community Coordinator for the Cold Weather Shelter of Redlands for five years.
 His passion is to help the homeless in the community break the chain of homelessness.

-Dr. Martin’s passions include spending time with family, volunteer work with First Congregational Church in Redlands, YouthHope Foundation, Redlands Sunrise Rotary, Redlands Service Club Council and attempting to play golf.
-Dr. Martin continues to volunteer at Loma Linda University School of Dentistry as an assistant professor and works with the third and fourth year dental students in the main clinic.
-Helping Heidi Mayer and the YouthHope Foundation procure and refurbish a building to serve the homeless, runaway, and underserved youth population remains the focus of most of Dr. Martin’s energies.
+Dr. Martin's passions include spending time with family, volunteer work with First Congregational Church in Redlands, YouthHope Foundation, Redlands Sunrise Rotary, Redlands Service Club Council and attempting to play golf.
+Dr. Martin continues to volunteer at Loma Linda University School of Dentistry as an assistant professor and works with third and fourth year dental students in the main clinic.

 Deb taught elementary school for 32 years at Valley Preparatory in Redlands and at Yucaipa-Calimesa Joint Unified School District.
 She served as a mentor to new teachers through the state mentoring program.
 Deb retired from teaching in 2015.